Textile-reinforced concrete: First patents

 The initial creation of textile-reinforced concrete (TRC) began in the 1980s.
-Concepts for TRC originated from the Sächsisches Textiforschungs-institut e.V.
-STFI, a German institute focusing on Textile technology.
+Concepts for TRC originated from the Sächsisches Textilforschungs-institut e.V.
+STFI, a German institute focusing on textile technology.
 The first patent for textile-reinforced concrete design, granted in 1982, was for transportation related safety items.
 These items were specifically meant to be reinforced with materials other than steel.
 In 1988, a patent was awarded for a safety barrier that used a rope-like reinforcement as its design.
 This reinforcement was made from concrete waste and textiles, and the innovative arrangement and size of the reinforcing fibers inside was notable.
 The reinforcements were set in place so that the concrete could be poured in, and the size of the reinforcement was described using diameter and mesh size.

 Concrete canoe and textile reinforced concrete

 In 1996, German university students created two concrete canoes using textile reinforcement.
 One boat utilized alkali-resistant glass as its textile reinforcement.
 To manufacture the glass in a fabric, a process called Malimo-technique was used to keep the glass in one continuous yarn, such that it could be used to make the fabric.
 The other boat was constructed using carbon fiber fabric as its method of reinforcement.
-The boats competed in the 1996 Concrete Canoe Regatta in Dresden, Germany, and this was the first time that textile-reinforced concrete was brought to public attention; the boats received an award for their design.
+The boats competed in the 1996 Concrete Canoe Regatta in Dresden, Germany, and this was the first time that textile-reinforced concrete was brought to public attention.
+The boats received an award for their design.